iotaledger/gas-station/README.md

 #### Prometheus Metrics

-The service exposes Prometheus metrics endpoints with a variety of metrics.
+The component exposes Prometheus metrics endpoints with a variety of metrics.
 The port can be configured in `config.yaml` using the `metrics-port` setting.

 #### Transactions Logging